GeoNode/documentation/basic/settings/index.rst

     | - keywords: List of dict of keywords already divided between free-text and thesarus
     | - custom: Custom varible

-NOTE: the keywords must be in a specific format, since layer this dict, will be ingested by the `KeywordHandler` which will assign the keywords to the layer.
+NOTE: the keywords must be in a specific format, since later this dict, will be ingested by the `KeywordHandler` which will assign the keywords/thesaurus to the layer.

     .. code::
         {